PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tensor storage names, keyword/digit sanitization, long-name hashing, semantic suffix preservation, and deterministic collision resolution share the same policy.
 Direct module-attribute base names are co-located with this generated identifier policy.
-Ten function ASTs and four policy-constant ASTs are identical to their former exporter definitions.
+Affine-module attribute canonicalization and collision resolution also use this owner, including conflicts with direct-module and already planned LayerNorm attributes.
+Twelve function ASTs and four policy- constant ASTs are identical to their former exporter definitions.
 The obsolete exporter-local full module-attribute-name shim had no callers and is removed rather than retained as a second naming path.

 Native codegen value policy has a Torch-free single owner in `pytorch_codegen_values.py`.
 Small constant eligibility, Python and scalar